+Teamwork activities

-Teamwork activities: The primary goal of these activities is to stimulate your scientific reasoning and problem-solving skills in a collaborative atmosphere resembling how scientists frequently work.
+The primary goal of these activities is to stimulate your scientific reasoning and problem-solving skills in a collaborative atmosphere resembling how scientists actually work.

-- Assigned problems: you will work in teams of four colleagues on five series of problems.
-Each series will have 3-5 problems, and you must solve at least two of them.
-You will have one week to work on the assigned series and upload your response to D2L.
-One week after the submission, I will post the solutions for all the problems in D2L, and we will solve two problems in the classroom during the lecture time.
-If you volunteer to solve problems in the classroom, you will accumulate up to 50 extra points (10 points per problem/session)! - Seminar: working in groups of four classmates, you will choose a topic in Genetics of your interest and prepare a seminar.
+Assigned problems: you will work in teams of four colleagues on five series of problems.
+Each series will have 3-5 problems, and you must solve at least 2-3 of them.
+You will have about one week to work on the assigned series and upload your response to D2L.
+In the document with your answers, you must include a contribution statement indicating the group members contributing to the answers.
+If you don't work with your group, you do not obtain any points for that assignment.
+One week after the submission, I will post the solutions for all the problems in D2L.

+Seminar: working in groups of four classmates, you will choose a topic in Genetics of your interest and prepare a seminar.
 You will do a 15-min oral presentation in the classroom by the end of the semester.
 Each group member must present for approximately 3 minutes, altogether 12 minutes.
 The 3 remaining minutes are for questions from the audience.
 Be ready to ask questions to your classmates because you can obtain up to 25 extra points (5 points per question)!
 I strongly encourage you to propose a topic for your seminar.
 There is nothing better than working on something that you feel passionate!
-But if you do not have a specific topic in mind, here you can find a tentative list: epigenetics, editing the Genome with CRISPR-Cas 9, cancer genetics, the omics revolution (genomics, transcriptomics, proteomics, and metabolomics), genetics of COVID-19, genetics of monkeypox, gene therapy, conservation genomics, behavioral genomics, forensic genomics, immunogenetics, genetic rare diseases
+But if you do not have a specific topic in mind, here you can find a tentative list: cancer genetics, direct-to-consumer genetic testing, editing the Genome with CRISPR-Cas 9, epigenetics, forensic genomics, gene chips, gene therapy, genetic rare diseases, genetics of COVID-19, genetics of monkeypox, immunogenetics, molecular mechanisms of DNA damage response, stem cell research, targeted mutagenesis, the promising scope of RNA vaccines.